Eifro/app-weather/README.md

 ## ¿How to use? &#128270;

 1. In the Landing Page press button **'Get Started'**.
-2. After, in the **text box** type the country that you want obtain information.
+2. Then, in the **text box**, type the country you want to get information about.
+3. And you will see a card with the country information.
+4. When you hover over the card you will see more information.
+5. In the Navbar there are two links **Home** and **About**.
+6. Press in **About** displays information about author.

 In the project directory, you can run: